silicon-vlsi/silicon-vlsi.github.io/wiki/compute-it.md

 sudo ./aws/install
 ```
   - `aws --version` to check the installed package.
+  - To update the current isntallation:
+    - `sudo ./aws/install --bin-dir /usr/local/bin --install-dir /usr/local/aws-cli --update`
+  - **NOTE** You can install `awscli` package from the Ubuntu repo but lot older version.

 - **Additional Packages**
   - To build pacakages from source install the essentials:
     - `sudo apt instal build-essential`